 Moreover, Russia still relies heavily on sluggishly-updated Soviet-era tech, leading to unreliability in its rocket program.
 There’s also corruption in its financial arrangements – note the scandal surrounding Russia’s ill-fated Vostochny launchpad in the far east of the country.
 So what is the current state of the space race?
 The US is undeniably the dominant player, with three times the orbital satellites, and by far the more ambitious, technically impressive mission portfolio.
 China may appear to be gaining, but in truth the country is working to its own methodical schedule, with no concrete desire to usurp or dominate space outside its own sphere of influence.

 Still, China, it should be noted, has a budget that dwarfs anything the Soviet Union ever had at its disposal.
 Russia is barely in the race these days, with a noncommittal government and economic problems of its own to overcome.
 But even if there isn’t a race, per se, the technologies that are being developed to drive the next wave of exploration should energise everybody.
 Whether or not one nation succeeds in eclipsing the other.
 What do you think?
 Is competition essential to spur on real progress?
 What upcoming mission are you most excited about?
-Let us know in the comments, and please don’t forget to subscribe for more out of this world tech content.

 Some Post Suggestion